 All God’s Words are Important

 If you are a Bible reader, chances are at some point in your life, you’ve owned a red letter Bible.
 A red letter Bible is one where the words of Christ are in red font, to highlight their importance.
 I was reminded of this by an NPR story about a new edition of the gospels that contains no chapters or verses, but the text only.
 Other editions have done this previously, so it’s not brand new.
-If it lowers the barrier of entry for new readers of Scripture, so much the better, but I think the implications of this are beyond what most people consider.
+If it lowers the barrier of entry for new readers of Scripture, so much the better.
+However, in removing the chapters and verses, one thing the Manuscript Project inserted was red letters.
+I think the implications of this are beyond what most people consider.
 There are three things that one should consider when it comes to red letter Bibles.

 1) It is an editorial decision about where to begin and where to end the red letters.